pluto/web-prover-circuits/docs/http.md

 # HTTP Extractor

+> [!WARNING] Deprecated docs
+> These docs are out-of-date with current architecture which uses hash-based approach.
+Will be updated later.
+More details can be found in [circuits](../circuits/http/verification.circom)

 HTTP is a more strict and well-defined specification that JSON, and thus, it's parser is a lot easier than JSON.

 Proof generation for HTTP extractor is broken into: